opulo-inc/docs/content/en/maintenance-upgrades/second-tool/index.md

 ## Installing the Tool Head

-1. Use four MXXX screws to install the motor onto the right tool holder.
-Make sure that the wiring connector is facing out towards the front of the machine.
-28. Now that our Z gantries are all tightened and moving freely, we can mount our final axis: rotation!
-Take your NEMA11 hollow shaft stepper motor and place it in the left Z gantry.
-Secure it in place with four M2.5x8mm screws.
+1. Attach the the prepared NEMA11 hollow shaft stepper motor (with the attached CP40 nozzle holder) to the right Z gantry with four M2.5x8mm screws.
 Make sure the wire port is facing outwards as shown below.
   {{< container-image path="images/Screen Shot 2021-12-29 at 6.20.02 PM.png" alt="" >}}

-29. Now we'll mount a few bits of hardware to the hollow shaft motor.
-Screw the CP40 nozzle holder into the bottom side of the motor, and screw the press-fit pneumatic coupler into the top side.
-  {{< container-image path="images/Screen Shot 2021-12-29 at 6.22.45 PM.png" alt="" >}}

-3. Plug the cable into the tool motor
+2. Plug the cable into the new tool motor
+  {{< container-image path="images/IMG_0812.JPG" alt="plugging in the new tool motor">}}
-4. Attach the wire to your umbilical with zip ties, or thread it into your wiring sheath.
+3. Attach the wire to your umbilical with zip ties, or thread it into your wiring sheath.
+Make sure it has enough slack so that it isn't strained if the tool is raised or lowered.
-5. Plug the motor cable into the `R` connector.
+4. Plug the new cable (labeled `RM`) into the first port in the second row, labeled `R`.
+(Note this image shows a Rev 4 motherboard, but the connector is in the same place on the Rev 3 motherboard.)
+  {{< container-image path="images/plug-rm.JPG" alt="" >}}

-## Installing the Vacuum Pump
+## Installing the Pneumatics

-## Pump mount
+### Pump mount

 |  Qty | Part                  |
 | ---: | --------------------- |